create3000/x_ite/docs/_posts/components/Geospatial/GeoOrigin.md

 GeoOrigin specifies a local coordinate system for increased geographic precision.

-The GeoOrigin node belongs to the **Geospatial** component and its container field is *geoOrigin.* It is available since X3D version 3.0 or later.
+The GeoOrigin node belongs to the **Geospatial** component and its default container field is *geoOrigin.* It is available since X3D version 3.0 or later.

 ## Hierarchy